 16. De-clutter your inbox. compiles all your newsletters and subscriptions into a single daily digest.

 17. Track your time. shows how many minutes you spend using various applications.
-You'll get an accurate picture of your daily work habits and discover where you can improve.
+By productivity tracking, you'll get an accurate picture of your daily work habits and discover where you can improve.

 18. Quit Facebook (partially).
 Move everyone from your — you'll still get the important updates, but you'll spend less time scrolling through quiz results and food photos in your newsfeed.